RouxtAccess/AoC2021/README.md

 ## Usage

-All the days are console commands
+All the days are console commands.
+See App/Console/Commands

 Example:
 ```php